- ホーム

 This book is essential reading for architects and community groups working together to create lasting, meaningful places: a practical toolkit for architects and communities reimagining places together.

-This must-have book sets out a flexible framework to build shared language, navigate complexity and co-create from the very start.
-It explores the history and policy of community ownership, governance models, funding, pro bono work and how design can be woven into wider operational and business planning.
+This must-have book sets out a flexible approach to build shared language, navigate complexity and co-create from the very start.
+It explores the history and policy of community ownership, governance and economic models, funding, fees, systems thinking and how design can be woven into wider operational and business planning.

-Emphasising trust, dialogue and genuine collaboration, it is packed with real-world case studies and deals with issues from accessibility and heritage to resilience, identity and safety.
-With clear guidance, templates and checklists, it shows how architects can support fundraising, long-term stewardship and stakeholder engagement.
+Emphasising trust, dialogue and genuine collaboration, it is packed with real-world case studies.
+With clear guidance and templates, it shows how architects can support fundraising, long-term stewardship and stakeholder engagement.

 Contents